Teradata/jaqy/doc/command/config.rst

 -------

 ``.config`` configures database handlings using JSON.
-For more information on the format, see `JSON Configuration <../json.html>`__.
+For more information on the format, see `Database Configurations <../config/database.html>`__.

 .. note::

-	JSON configuration does not apply to the current active connection.
+	Database configurations does not apply to the current active connection.

 Example
 ~~~~~~~